Data Privacy Police

 1. Who is responsible for data processing and who can I contact?

-The responsible authorities for the processing of your personal data are:
+The responsible authority for the processing of your personal data is:

-If you have concerns about data privacy which are within the responsibility of the Audi China, you can also contact our company Data Protection Officer:
+If you have concerns about data protection, you can also contact our company Data Protection Officer:

-If you want to exercise your privacy rights against the Audi China, please use the contact options via
+If you want to assert your data protection rights, please use the contact options at

 2. Which data do We process and which sources does it come from?